sukh-nijjar/Tube-Arrivals/README.md

 # Tube-Arrivals
-Tube Arrivals is a responsive minimalist application that does one concise thing : displays train arrivals for a tube station on the famous London Underground.
+Tube Arrivals is a responsive minimalist application that does one concise thing : displays train arrivals for tube stations on the famous London Underground.

 ## Pre-requisites
 * An installation of Python